http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 each BTF 200.

-[0217] More particularly, a propeller system 215 is placed at the
+[0217] More particularly, a propeller system 215 is placed at

+maximum efficiency.
+Furthermore, each propeller system 215

+majority of the work of pulling of the vessel.
+Trailing

+propeller 270 spins in the opposite direction from the leading

+propeller and evacuates water from behind the leading propeller,

+thereby permitting the leading propeller to work with maximum

 efficiency.
-Furthermore, each propeller system 215 comprises two

-work of pulling of the vessel.
-Trailing propeller 270 spins in the

-opposite direction from the leading propeller and evacuates water

-from behind the leading propeller, thereby permitting the leading

-propeller to work with maximum efficiency.
-Thus, trailing

-propeller 270 moves water out from behind leading propeller 265 so
+Thus, trailing propeller 270 moves water out from

-that the leading propeller can pull more water in.
-This provides
+pull more water in.
+This provides increased propeller

 [0218] Using the serially-mounted, counter-rotating propellers

 265, 270 also permits smaller propeller diameters to be used.
-This

-provide an overall effective surface area which is equivalent to
+to provide an overall effective surface area which is equivalent

-speeds due to the forces involved.
+high speeds due to the forces involved.
 Thus, the use of

 serially-mounted, counter-rotating propellers permits the

-propellers to be rotated at higher rpms, thereby permitting higher
+propellers to be rotated at higher rpms, thereby permitting

-speeds to be achieved.
+higher speeds to be achieved.

-[0219] In addition to the foregoing, by using two counter-rotating
+[0219] In addition to the foregoing, by using two

-created by the rotation of the propeller.
-This side torque creates
+centrifugal forces created by the rotation of the propeller.

-a tendency for the vessel to turn in the direction of the rotation
+This side torque creates a tendency for the vessel to turn in

-of the blade.
-Side torque is not desired with attack craft 5,
+the direction of the rotation of the blade.
+Side torque is not

-since it involves a loss of energy and can create steering issues
+desired with attack craft 5, since it involves a loss of energy

-for the vessel.
+and can create steering issues for the vessel.

-[0220] The gearbox 250 connects the gas turbine engine 210 to the
+[0220] The gearbox 250 connects the gas turbine engine 210 to

-propeller system 215.
+the propeller system 215.
 More particularly, the gearbox 250 is

 configured to convert the single rotational motion of the output